txhammer68/pirateWeather/README.md

 # pirateWeather
-KDE Plasma 6 Plasmoid Weather Widget using Pirate Weather A Free, Flexable, and Open-Source Weather API <br>
+KDE Plasma 6 Weather Widget using Pirate Weather A Free, Flexable, and Open-Source Weather API <br>
 Pirate Weather was developed on the closure of Dark Sky Weather providing an alternate open source option for weather data <br>

 <p align="left">